Lucia's Blog: 2022

 3. They were going to have tickling or itching ears.

-4. They were going to turn their ears away from the Truth and be turned aside to fables or myths.
+4. They would turn their ears away from the Truth and be turned aside to fables or myths.

 Paul fought the good fight of faith.
 He won his spiritual warfare as a good soldier of Christ.
 He finished the task the Lord had given to him: to testify to the gospel of the grace of God (Acts 9:15-16; Acts 20:23-24; Acts 21:12-14; 1 Timothy 6:12).
 He finished the race, that is, the work of proclaiming the Gospel was complete (Philippians 3:14).
 The Christian race allows everyone who wants to take part to be winners if they finish the race well (Matthew 20:8; 2 Timothy 4:8).
 Paul finished well because he kept the faith, that is, he remained faithful to the teachings of the Scriptures and defended them with all his heart and soul (Jude 3).

-1. Paul fought the good fight because he did not walk out of the ring.
+1. Paul fought the good fight because he did not leave the ring.

 2. He did not stop fighting Satan’s work.

-3. Paul finished the race well because he did not sit down during that race and give up.
+3. Paul finished the race well because he did not sit down during the race and gave up.

 4. He endured and continued steadfastly in that race until he finished.